2021 Lead Bullet Casting Class and Workshop Saturday, February 27th, 2021

 There will be lots of other handouts, and some free raffle items.

-So, please join me on Saturday, February 29th, starting at 09:00 at a location in Deland (click the link for location details) for my much awaited Lead Bullet Casting Class.
+So, please join me on Saturday, February 27th, 2021, starting at 09:00 at a location in Deland (click the link for location details) for my much awaited 2021 Lead Bullet Casting Class and Workshop.
 Click the following link to sign up for the class.